keerthik/keerthik.github.io/essays/violence.md

 ## Violent Influence
 The longest-held belief of the downside of violent video games is that they influence impressionable children to be violent and potential social threats.

-> ...was found that he was addicted to Manslaughter, a violent video game where you take control of a character who brutally murders people...
+> ...was found that he was addicted to Manhunt, a violent video game where you take control of a character who brutally murders people...

+I vividly remember this phrase reproduced over and over in [the news](http://www.telegraph.co.uk/education/educationnews/4793981/Manhunt-computer-game-is-blamed-for-brutal-killing.html) when I was in high school.
+My parents knew of my love for games and constantly bombarded by this rhetoric, feared for my social development.
+I was a child of 15, theoretically in my "rebellious phase".
+It's that age "we need to be careful."

 For many years, whenever a suspect of genocide or manslaughter was investigated, their video game tastes would bubble up through the media.
 There was a period between 1999 and 2010 where video game tastes were a principal publicised feature of background info for any criminal suspect.